Column: The world needs more math nerds who also play basketball

 Donald is holding his 20th camp starting Monday.

 The cost is $100.
 It is open to young men and women from first grade to high school seniors.
 The dates are July 5-9 at Grace Reformed United Church of Christ in Newton.
-The camp runs from 8 a.m. to 3 p.m., Monday-Friday.
+The camp runs from 8 a.m. to 3 p.m.
+Monday through Friday.
 As always, there is some help available for those who cannot afford the tuition.

 I would say that any child who attends will leave the week uplifted.